The role of disorder in the synthesis of metastable zinc zirconium nitrides: Acknowledgments

 \section{Acknowledgments}

 This work was authored in part at the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
-The funding was provided by the Office of Science (SC), Office of Basic Energy Sciences (BES), Materials Chemistry program, as a part of the Early Career Award “Kinetic Synthesis of Metastable Nitrides”.
-Rachel Woods-Robinson acknowledges financial support from the U.C.
+Funding was provided by the Office of Science (SC), Office of Basic Energy Sciences (BES), Materials Chemistry program, as a part of the Early Career Award “Kinetic Synthesis of Metastable Nitrides”.
+R.W.R. acknowledges financial support from the U.C.
 Berkeley Chancellor's Fellowship and the National Science Foundation (NSF) Graduate Research Fellowship under Grant No. DGE1106400 and DGE175814.
-Dr. Vladan Stevanović acknowledges financial support from NSF Career Award No. DMR-1945010.
+V.S. acknowledges financial support from NSF Career Award No. DMR-1945010 for polymorph sampler ensemble calculations.
 Use of the Stanford Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory, is supported by DOE's Office of Science (SC), Basic Energy Sciences (BES) under Contract No. DE-AC02-76SF00515.
-The authors thank Dr. Sage Bauers, Dr. Kevin Talley, Valerie Jacobson, and Rachel Sherbondy for experimental assistance, Dr. Matthew K. Horton, Dr. Shyam Dwaraknath, and Matthew McDermott for assistance with calculations, Dr. John Perkins and Dr. Apurva Mehta with characterization assistance, and Dr. Adele Tamboli and Dr. Wenhao Sun for insightful discussions.
+The computational work was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 (Materials Project program KC23MP).
+The authors thank Dr. Sage Bauers, Dr. Kevin Talley, Valerie Jacobson, and Rachel Sherbondy for experimental assistance, Dr. Shyam Dwaraknath, Eric Sivonxay, and Matthew McDermott for computational assistance, Dr. John Perkins and Dr. Apurva Mehta with characterization assistance, and Dr. Adele Tamboli and Dr. Wenhao Sun for insightful discussions.
 This work used high-performance computing resources located at NREL and sponsored by the Office of Energy Efficiency and Renewable Energy.
 The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.